ysyk2021/resilience-unlocked-techniques-for-overcoming-adversity-and-bouncing-back-stronger-smarter-and/src/chapter-10-2.md

-# Strategies for Maintaining Positive Habits, Preventing Burnout, and Managing Future Challenges in Developing Resilience

 In this chapter, we will explore various strategies that can help you maintain positive habits, prevent burnout, and effectively manage future challenges to develop resilience.
 Building resilience is a lifelong process, and these techniques will assist you in bouncing back stronger, smarter, and better.